elevateforhumanity/fix2/COMPETITIVE_ANALYSIS_UPDATED.md

 **What Coursera Does Better:**
 - Massive course catalog
+- More polished, consumer-grade UI (8.5/10 vs our 7/10)
 - Brand recognition
 - University partnerships
 - Professional certificates from major brands
+- Better course discovery UX
+- More refined visual design

 **What Elevate Does Better:**
 - Flexibility and customization (Coursera is rigid/templated)